teivah/designdeck/db.md

 - Write: multiple partitions are updated (the index is replicated for resiliency)
 - Query on the index: served from one partition

-## Downside of distributed transactions

-Performance penalty

-Example: distributed transactions in MySQL are reported to be over 10 times slower than single-node transactions

 ## Event sourcing

 Ensures that all changes to application state are stored as a sequence of events